-After quietly eating dinner, Harry climbed the steps back to his room.
-Perhaps Harry did not consider himself an ordinary teenager, but one would not have known from the state of his room, clothes strewn about randomly, bed unmade, papers and letters piled on his small desk.
+After quietly eating dinner by himself, Harry climbed the steps back to his room.
+Perhaps he did not consider himself an ordinary teenager, but one would not have known from the state of his room, clothes strewn about randomly, bed unmade, papers and letters piled on his small desk.
 A typical teenage mess.
-The room contained no chair, other than an uncomfortable metal folding chair by a small, chipped oak desk, so Harry threw himself onto his bed, knocking a shirt to the worn beige carpet.
-When outside the house, Harry could distract his mind from the task ahead of him, but as soon as he returned, the impossibility of it all overwhelmed him.
+The room contained nothing on which to sit other than an uncomfortable metal folding chair by a small, chipped oak desk, so Harry threw himself onto his bed, knocking a shirt to the worn beige carpet.
+When outside the house, Harry managed to distract his mind from the task ahead of him, but as soon as he returned, the impossibility of it all overwhelmed him.

 Over and over again, Harry reviewed and considered everything he learned from Professor Dumbledore.
-Yes, he did know a lot more than he did before his sixth year, but not nearly enough.
-He felt like a blind man looking for the needle in the haystack, except even that would be easier than what faced him.
+Yes, he now knew a lot more than before his sixth year, but not nearly enough.
+He felt like a blind man searching for the needle in the haystack, except even that would be easier than what he faced.
 Returning to Hogwarts would surely be a waste of his time, but what should he do instead?
 Wild ideas bounced around his brain, each one more unreasonable than the last.
-Ultimately, he always came back to the same question: Where do I start?
+Ultimately, he always came back to the same question:

-As the first part of July passed, Harry could not prevent falling into a deep depression.
-He felt it happening but could do nothing to cushion the fall.
-He could plainly see the outcome of his mission.
-Failure.
-He could not possibly locate all of the remaining horcruxes, destroy them, find Voldemort without being killed by his death eaters, and the final little matter of killing Voldemort once and for all.
-Harry had seen Voldemort and knew what he could do.
-He saw Voldemort and Dumbledore battle at the Ministry, and they did things that he could not even explain much less perform.
+As the first half of July passed, Harry could not prevent falling into a deep depression.
+Though he felt it happening, he could do nothing to cushion the fall.
+The outcome of his mission became plain to see: Failure.
+He could not possibly locate all of the remaining horcruxes, destroy them, find Lord Voldemort without being killed by his death eaters, and then the final little matter of killing the dark lord once and for all.
+He witnessed the duel between Voldemort and Dumbledore at the Ministry, where they performed feats of magic that he could not even explain much less perform.

 "I just hope Voldemort doesn't fool around this time and kills me quickly," Harry mused.

-After reaching up to push the window open, the large barn own hopped through, landing softly on Harry's bed.
-After the wizard removed the letter attached to its right leg, the owl hooted a greeting to Hedwig, Harry's snow white owl, and flew away.
+After reaching up to push the window open, the large mottled barn own hopped through, landing softly on Harry's bed.
+After the wizard removed the letter attached to its right leg, the owl hooted a greeting to Hedwig, Harry's snow white owl, and flew away before Harry could offer it an owl treat.
 Hedwig barely moved its head to acknowledge the presence of the messenger.
-Examining the letter, Harry noticed the Hogwarts crest and presumed that the letter would inform him and all other Hogwarts students of the status of the school.
+Examining the envelope, Harry noticed the Hogwarts crest and presumed that the letter would inform him and all other Hogwarts students of the status of the school.
 Would it or would it not open following the death of Headmaster Dumbledore?
-Harry tore open the envelop only to find a small sheet of parchment inside.
+Harry tore open the envelope only to find a small sheet of parchment inside.